mcasellas/dev.mcasellas.com/README.md

 **Network Automation Engineer** @ [Adamo Telecom](https://adamo.es) _(Dec 2022 - Present)_ <br>
 This position involves designing, developing, and maintaining automation solutions to streamline network operations and improve efficiency, scalability and reliability.
 My role involves collaborating with cross-functional teams, including network engineers, software developers, and operations teams, to identify areas for automation and develop solutions that enhance the overall network infrastructure.

+  - Development of automation scripts and the design of new tools:
+    - Batch configuration changes across network equipment.
+    - User friendly GUI (intranet) to simplify and secure network operations for multiple teams.
+    - Containerization.
+  - Critical linux server administration, covering:
+    - Zabbix monitoring (system architecture and template design).
+    - ACS (administration and template design).
+    - RADIUS (administration and template design).
+    - DHCP server (HA)
+    - DNS server
+    - IP Address Management (IPAM).
+  - Firewall deployment and administration to secure network infrastructure.
+  - Google Cloud Platform (GCP) architecture and administration.
+  - CPE homologation and testing to validate new equipment before production rollout.
+  - Improve high availability (HA) architecture of critical services.

   Overall, my experience as a Network Automation Engineer at Adamo has allowed me to leverage my expertise in automation, network engineering, and infrastructure to drive innovation and operational excellence.

 **Network Engineer** @ [Vera](https://somvera.cat) _(Aug 2022 - Dec 2022)_ <br>
 As a Network Engineer at Goufone I contributed to network design and architecture, subnetting and homogenization of monitoring tools.
 I worked collaboratively with cross-functional teams to ensure network solutions met the needs of the organization.

   - Definition of new standards.
   - Network topology design.
   - Routing design.
-  - GPON Troubleshooting.
+  - GPON troubleshooting.
   - XGSPON homologation.

 **Network Delivery Engineer** @ [Adamo Telecom](https://adamo.es) _(Jun 2021 - Aug 2022)_ <br>
 Performing network topology changes while contributing to network design.
-  - Development of automation scripts and the design of new tools.

   - Performing complex network changes.
   - Migration to a DWDM based transmission across the network.
   - M&A integration of newly acquired networks.